iAmHus/access-log-analyzer/Readme.md

 - It should be having two folders in it  - "access-log-analyzer-data/output" containing the csv files corresponding to topNFrequentURLsPerDay AND topNFrequentVisitorsPerDay respectively

 <b>Note:</b>
-- The original file location (FTP server) - ftp://ita.ee.lbl.gov/traces/NASA_access_log_Jul95.gz  has not been too reliable, working on some occasions but not on the other, so created a backup web location here, which the project uses - https://github.com/iAmHus/datasets/blob/main/NASA_access_log_Jul95.gz?raw=true
+- The original file location (FTP server) - ftp://ita.ee.lbl.gov/traces/NASA_access_log_Jul95.gz  has not been too reliable, working on some occasions but not on the other, so created a backup location here, hosting the same file - https://github.com/iAmHus/datasets/blob/main/NASA_access_log_Jul95.gz?raw=true